An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

 We now consider the pushforward along $j:\cU\to\cX$ of our semiorthogonal decomposition of~$\IndCoh(\cU)$ (ignoring as ever the non-generic components, and therefore the issue of nilpotent singular support), as in Appendix~\ref{subsec: restricting semiorthogonal to open substacks}.
 By~\eqref{numeqn: orthogonal of pushforward}, we have a semiorthogonal decomposition $\cA_1,\cA_2$ of $\IndCoh(\cX)^{-}$, where $\cA_2=j_*\cE_0^{-}$, and $\cA_1=(j^*)^{-1}(\cD_0^{-})$.

 We claim that $\cA_1$ is the essential image of~$\fA$.
 To see this, note that for any $x$ in~$\cA_1$, we have the morphism (from the unit of the adjunction between $j_*$ and $j^*$), whose cofiber is supported on the complement of~$\cU$.
-This cofiber is therefore in the essential image of~$\fA$, because this essential image contains the (odd parity) skyscraper sheaves at the supersingular points (these are the images of the supersingular irrreducible representations, via Theorem~\ref{thm: Vytas theorem}).
-It therefore suffices to show that the restriction to~$\cU$ of the essential image of~$\cA_1$ is $\cD_0^-$, which follows from the explicit description of the restriction to~$\cU$ in Section~\ref{subsubsec:restriction to U}.
+This cofiber is therefore in the essential image of~$\fA$, because this essential image contains the (odd parity) skyscraper sheaves at the supersingular points (these are the images of the supersingular irreducible representations, via Theorem~\ref{thm: Vytas theorem}).
+It therefore suffices to show that the restriction to~$\cU$ of the essential image of~$\fA$ is $\cD_0^-$, which, as we already observed, follows from the explicit description of the restriction to~$\cU$ in Section~\ref{subsubsec:restriction to U}.